HAECHI-LABS/vvisp-sample/README.md

 ### Deploy First Version

 1. Install `vvisp`.
 See [Details](https://github.com/HAECHI-LABS/vvisp#usage)
-1. Sample files are already made.
+1. Sample `service.vvisp.json` file is already made.
-Change the written address at `variables/owner` in `service.vvisp.json` file to an address which will send transactions.
 1. Change the written mnemonic words at `MNEMONIC` in `.env` file to mnemonic words of owner account.
 (If you don't want to connect to local 8545, see [here](https://github.com/HAECHI-LABS/vvisp/blob/dev/CONFIGURATION.md#env) and change `.env`.)
 1. Run `vvisp deploy-service` at root directory.
 It will act like [this demo](https://youtu.be/tEpBaaZDGpw).
 1. Wait for deploying the sample app.
-Then, `state.vvisp.json` will be generated. **Do not delete this file.**
+Then, `state.vvisp.json` will be generated. **This file is necessary to upgrade your service**

 ### Upgrade to Second Version
 Delete `service.vvisp.json` and change `service2.vvisp.json` to `service.vvisp.json`.